 Missouri has made significant progress on telehealth since the release of MHA’s report in 2017.
 Enacted in 2018, House Bill 1617 rescinded many clauses that restricted the use of telemedicine.
 Now, Missouri’s Medicaid-enrolled providers can deliver services through telemedicine any time they can provide the same level of service as an in-person encounter and the service is within the scope of services offered by the provider, without any geographic restrictions.

 The Missouri Telehealth Network also is leading the way with the innovative Show-Me ECHO program, an educational resource that shares the expertise of health care professionals from academic settings with providers located in rural areas that would not otherwise have access to continuing clinical education.

-Although Missouri has been a national leader in expanding its reach for telehealth services, it could benefit from an examination of its current programs, including whether payment rates are sufficient to sustain them.
+Although Missouri has been a national leader in expanding its reach for telehealth services, it could benefit from an examination of its current programs, including constraints on their use.
 Through participation in interstate medical licensure compacts, physicians could more easily become licensed in multiple states.

 New federal support for telehealth was recently adopted as part of the farm bill, including new funding for distance learning and substance abuse telehealth programs.
 Missouri must prepare to take full advantage of these resources when the programs are launched and funding becomes available.

 8. Advocate for Improved Infrastructure